Amtrak train driver found not guilty over deadly 2015 derailment

 Brandon Bostian has been acquitted of all charges, including involuntary manslaughter and 238 counts of reckless endangerment

-An Amtrak engineer accused over a deadly train derailment has been found not guilty.
+An Amtrak engineer accused over a deadly train crash has been found not guilty.

 Brandon Bostian was the man operating the Amtrak Northeast Regional train that derailed in Philadelphia in 2015.
 He had been charged with involuntary manslaughter, 238 counts of reckless endangerment, and causing a catastrophe.
 On Friday, a jury acquitted him on all charges.